Chef-strash/Lattice-Physics_SpringCamp-PClub-/README.md

    - This file contains an implementation of GridSearchCV performed on the "Polynomial Regressor Model."

 3. **`Hyperparametric_Tuning`**:
-   - This file contains an implementation of Hyperparameter Tuning using **Optuna** on the CNN Regressor.
+   - This file contains an implementation of Hyperparameter Tuning using **Optuna** on the "CNN Regressor Model".